PaoloAlbanese/Mobile_Central_MP4/README.md

 ## Notes to the project's assessors:

-* I created a user with staff privileges:
+* On the deployed Heroku website, I created a user with staff privileges:
 * * username: testinauser
 * * password: #V342516

 You can login with this username and view the product management functionalities.
 You can use it also to reduce a product stock to a low number or to 0 and visulaize how it affects the products grid and cart functionalities.
+In the Media folder there is a "Xiaomi Redmi Note 8" folder which contains description, main and side picture of a product not yet loaded on the heroku website.
+The manufactorer "Xiaomi" needs to be created too.
+You can test the Product Management functionalities using these pictures and product description or any other data you want.
 * There is also another mock user, he is only a basic registered user:
 * * username: Cicciuser
 * * password: same as testinauser
 * The emails are sent via emailJS
 * * I am using two separate accounts with them, because you can have a maximum of two email teamplates on a free acoount, and I use three.
 * * Each account is the on the free tier basis, meaning they can fire a maximum 200 emails per month.
 I'm already under the 190 emails for this month.
 Something to keep in mind if you test the functionality heavily and notice the emails are not coming through anymore.
 * The Stripe modal may attempt to send a confirmation code to a mobile if it recognizes the email address.
-If you wait a few seconds it will let you entered the cutomer details and credit card manually.
+If you wait a few seconds it will let you enter the customer details and credit card manually.
 * The Stripe keys are the Test ones, be sure to use credit card number 4242 4242 4242 4242, expiry date in the future.
 * Allauth was installed at the beginning of the project but then not used.
 I didn't uninstall it for fear of breaking something in the configurartion.